ArunaStorage/documentation/docs/get_started/basic_usage/06_How-To-ObjectGroups.md

     # Native JSON request to create a new object group
     curl -d '
       {
-        "name": "DummyGroup",
+        "name": "cURL-API-Test-ObjectGroup",
-        "description": "This is a dummy object group for testing purposes.", "objectIds": [
+        "description": "This object group was created with a cURL request.", "objectIds": [
           "<object-id-001>",
           "<object-id-002>",